alexfdez1010/alexfdez1010/README.md

 - 🌱 I’m currently learning **Reinforcement Learning** and **Game Theory**.
 - 👯 I’m looking to collaborate on projects related to **Machine Learning** and **Data Science**.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/alejandro-fernández-camello-0707a41b3/)
-- ⚡ Fun fact: I love 🎮 video games and 📕 reading.
+- ⚡ Fun fact: I love 📕 reading and 🎮 video games.

 ## 🛠️ Skills & Tools